 Meeting the challenges of climate change.

-We welcome everyone to join a group and become part of the Gecko Climate Action Network community.
-Do you have a project of your own that you would like to get off the ground and need some help?
+We welcome everyone to join a group and become part of the Gold Coast Climate Action Network community.
+Do you or your group have a project of your own that you would like to get off the ground and need some help?
 Reach out and say Hi, come along and meet others working towards positive solutions to climate change and see how together we can make a difference.

-Email firstname.lastname@example.org or phone the Gecko office to get involved.
+Contact the Gecko office for more information and to get involved.

 “You don’t need to be an Academic or expert to lead a successful Action, you simply need the desire to make a difference, the passion to sustain you and the will to take action.”